llynxai/agents/agents/baseAgents/documentation/ApiAgent.md

   }
 ```

-- `askModel`: Some actions do not require an api request and the agent will instead ask the llm model execute the action.
+- `askModel`: Some actions do not require an api request and the agent will instead ask the llm model to execute the action.